yGazhala/mail-app/README.md

 3. To compile package files and run the local dev-server, execute: `npm start`.

-4. Open in your browser: `localhost:8080`.
+4. Open in your browser: `http://localhost:8080`.

 When the dev-server runs, it tracks all changes in the source code (`frontend` directory) and updates the results in the browser.

 You can also make the package files without running the dev-server:
 - `npm run build` - makes compressed files and adds them to the `public` directory.
 - `npm run dev-build` - makes uncompressed files.

+## Unit testing

+There are two ways of running tests:
+- `npm run test` - single run;
+- `npm run test-watch` - live mode (TDD style).

+> Note: writing unit tests is ongoing.
+Currently, the next modules are covered with tests: `services` - 94,6%.

 ## Architecture and the file system